maldwg/BICEP/README.md

 ## Add Your Own IDS
 To add your own IDS to the framework, you will need to provide the following in a docker image:
 - Your system, executable via CLI
+- [BICEP_Utils](https://github.com/maldwg/BICEP-utils/tree/main) should be added as submodule as it contains the fastapi server for the IDS as well as class definitions on Alerts and Base classes.
-- The implementation of the base classes for the AlertParser and the IDSBase.
+- The implementation of the base classes for the AlertParser and the IDSBase from the Bicep_Utils repository.

 For inspiration and sample implentations, have a look at the modules for [Sruciata](https://github.com/maldwg/BICEP-suricata-image) and [Slips](https://github.com/maldwg/BICEP-slips-image).
 The modules to implement can be found in [BICEPs-utils](https://github.com/maldwg/BICEP-utils/tree/main)

+At the current state, a new IDS needs to be introduced to the DB of BICEP.
+Either add id by modifying the Database or the sql script providing the default entries.
+A feature is planned that automatically checks for available BICEP models so that this step is not necessary anymore.

+### Tests

+In the BICEP_Utils repository under ```tests/ids_plugin_test_templates``` are some templated tests that you can build on and extend.
+Your resulting IDS should be able to satisfy these and provide the necessary capabilities of the Base classes IDSBase and ParserBase